 If, as seems likely, junctions on the carriageways are not viable in the longer run, then the statement in Business Case (Volume 1) that the Bypass junctions have been judged able to operate “within acceptable parameters” (page 38) in the opening year (page 89) is downright misleading.
 But if the traffic-signal controlled junctions of the current Bypass design were to be replaced by motorway-style junctions with slip roads, the destructive physical impact of the three junctions in Offerton on local residents and their environment would be dramatically increased.

-We are reminded again of the perceptiveness of the report to the Executive in October 2003 on the SEMMMS road.
+A report to the Council’s Executive in October 2003 about a combined SEMMMS road M56-M60 is relevant.
 It said that by the 15th year of operation, the traffic-signal controlled junctions would become congested, but if they were replaced by motorway-style junctions, the resulting faster road would become overloaded with traffic sucked in from the motorways.
-We have a solution for Stockport Council: don’t build the Bypass.
+We have a solution for Stockport Council: don’t build it!

-We have made the above points without referring to the biggest shortcoming of the Business Case: it has not modelled the traffic that will be “induced” by the construction of the Bypass.
+The Business Case has another major short-coming: it has not modelled the traffic that will be “induced” by the construction of the Bypass.
 A recent independent study carried out for the Campaign for the Protection of Rural England found an average 47% extra traffic over 20 years on the road schemes it studied – both motorways and bypasses.
 The A6-M60 Bypass and other affected local roads would manifestly be unable to cope with such a level of induced traffic.

 As Councillor Sheila Bailey told the Council’s Cabinet on Tuesday (14th November): “It won’t work!”
 The Bypass would cost £500 million for only 8.5 metres of road and devastate our cherished Lower Goyt Valley and green spaces – while reinforcing our traffic problems.